oracle-livelabs/adb/movie-stream-story-lite/provision-database/adb-provision-moviestream.md

 ## Task 1: Create a compartment
 [](include:iam-compartment-create-body.md)

-## Task 2: Choose Autonomous Data Warehouse from the Services Menu
+## Task 2: Choose Autonomous Database from the OCI services menu
 </if>
 <if type="livelabs">
-## Task 1: Choose Autonomous Data Warehouse from the Services Menu
+## Task 1: Choose Autonomous Database from the OCI services menu
 </if>

 [](include:adb-goto-service-body.md)